 Featured image: Prototype Build on exhibition at Aero SA 2019

-The Spitfire Mk.IX Simulator Cockpit is available in the following formats:
+The Spitfire Mk.IX Simulator Cockpit is available as follows:

-- a richly illustrated Build Manual of 480 pages,
+- a richly illustrated Build Manual of over 500 pages,

 - 281 Drawing Sheets